spOccupancy: An R package for single-species, multi-species, and integrated spatial occupancy models: Models

 As an extension to the SSOM, consider a data set $y_{i, j, k}$ denoting the detection or nondetection of species $i$ at site $j$ during replicate $k$ for $i = 1, \dots, N$ species.
 The ecological process of interest is $z_{i, j}$, the true presence or absence status of species $i$ at site $j$.
 Following \cite{dorazio2005}, $z_{i, j}$ and $y_{i, j, k}$ are modeled according to Equations \ref{SSOM-Z} and \ref{SSOM-Y} with all detection and occupancy parameters now varying by species.
-Species-specific regression coefficients for occupancy ($\bm{\beta}_i$) and detection ($\bm{\alpha}_i$) are treated as random effects arising from community-level normal distributions with community-level mean and variance parameters.
+Species-specific regression coefficients for occupancy ($\bm{\beta}_i$) and detection ($\bm{\alpha}_i$) are treated as random effects arising from community-level normal distributions, which leads to greater precision of species-specific effects (particularly for rare species) and facilitates estimation of biodiversity metrics \citep{zipkin2009impacts}.
 For example, the species-specific occurrence intercept, $\beta0_{i}$, is modeled according to